PSP-Archive/unofficial-gpSP-kai/README.md

 tempGBA can load/save just fine.</i>

 in game
-place a .SAV in your rom directory
+place a .SAV in your rom directory.

 1.gpSP
 ![Game list](image/gpspkai.png)